- Academic Affairs

 Sales to non-federal, external users can be charged at rates in excess of the approved rate schedule.
 It is never appropriate to charge an external user at a rate less than the approved rate.
 It is up to each service center to determine the surcharge, if any, it wishes to assess to its non-federal, external customers.
-Surcharges should be applied consistently to all external customersso that the amount of total surcharges recovered can be easily determined.
-The revenues generated from this surcharge may be used to:
+Surcharges should be applied consistently to all external customers so that the amount of total surcharges recovered can be easily determined.
+The revenue generated from this surcharge may be used to:

-- offset the costs of billing external customers (credit card fees, billing costs, bad debts),
+- Offset the costs of billing external customers (credit card fees, billing costs, bad debts)

-- offset the costs charged to internal users,
+- Offset the costs charged to internal users

-- reserve for future equipment purchases, or
+- Reserve for future equipment purchases, or

-- build an operating reserve for the service center.
+- Build an operating reserve for the service center

 If the surcharge is to be used to fund equipment purchases, these surcharges should be transferred to the equipment chartstring.
 This transfer should be accomplished through a journal entry using account 0507 on both the debit and the credit side of the journal entry.
 Surcharges used for other purposes should remain in the service center chartstring.

-- a purchase order issued by the purchasing company,
+- A purchase order issued by the purchasing company

-- a credit card number (UMB One Card), or
+- A credit card number (UMB One Card), or

-- advance payment in the form of cash or check
+- Advance payment in the form of cash or check

 Recording Cash and Credit Card Payments